One of Europe's top tourist destinations, this beautiful city is a must for gay adventurers.

 The Folklore Association of the Czech Republic has info on 44 festivals and rural celebrations all around the country - with interesting links to a lot of websites, many in English.
 For the official general public tourism site, see Prague Welcome with online info, and directions to tourist assistance sites at the airport, the main train station and Old Town Hall.

 The Bohemia Bagel cafe, near Old Town Square, offers free phone calls to Canada and the USA for customers, plus internet access --along with American breakfasts, free coffee refills, and bagel sandwiches all day.
-Local Starbucks and McDonalds, along with many Czech cafes and bistros such as the Art Deco gem, the Café Slavia also offer free Wi-Fi -- check for the familiar symbol at the door.
+Local Starbucks and McDonalds, along with Czech cafes and bistros such as the Art Deco gem, the Café Slavia, and American-style brunch and Vegetarian lunch spot, the Radost Restaurant, also offer free Wi-Fi.
+Check for the familiar symbol at the door.

 For locations and website links to businesses listed below, see our Prague gay map & listings pages.

 Bars, Cafes, Restaurants

 Many bars are open until 4 or 5am.
 When handed a drink ticket be sure not to lose it, or there's a stiff penalty charge.

 Cafe Cafe (Rytirska 10), sidewalk tables along Old City pedestrian street attracts gay couples for tasty afternoon pastries and coffee, by walls with celebrity photos.

 Cafe Faux Pas (Vinohradska 31) open weekdays from 8am for hearty breakfasts, and until 10pm with Czech fare.
 Near the dance clubs, with bar, WiFi.

 Cafe Flirt (Martinská 5), two-level gay/mixed breakfast and lunch cafe, music bar, and dance club until 2am.